 Bayreuth is primarily famous for Richard Wagner.
-But the history of the town has been eventful, and it can be discovered in the museums.
-You can find some 25 various museums and collections in the town.
-Of these many museums, two warrant special mention.
+But the history of the town has been eventful, and it can be discovered in a various number of museums.
+You can find some 22 various museums and collections in the town.
+Of this variety of museums, two warrant special mention.

 greatest success in Bayreuth.
 In the "Museum of Sound" the visitors can experience historical recordings from Wagner’s operas.